 Understanding Foamed Cement Stability & Structure

-The stability of foamed cement is affected by the foaming agent, the quantity of gas, the chemical and physical composition of the slurry, thermodynamic factors, and the mixing method and conditions.
+The foaming agent, the quantity of gas, the chemical and physical composition of the slurry, thermodynamic factors, and the mixing method and conditions affect the stability of foamed cement.
 Stable foams exhibit spherical, discrete, disconnected pore structures with a clearly defined cement matrix.
-Unstable foams have nonspherical and interconnected pores, caused by the rupture and coalescence of gas bubbles.
-Such unstable foams have a sponge-like structure and develop lower compressive strength, higher permeability, and inferior bonding properties.
+Unstable foams have nonspherical and interconnected pores caused by the rupture and coalescence of gas bubbles.
+Such unstable foams have sponge-like structures and develop lower compressive strength, permeability, and inferior bonding properties.

 As the foam quality varies, two structural situations occur.